 - Getting more from your wearables

 To keep the whole thing going, Wareable runs display advertising on the site.
-We also use affiliate links to online retailers but every single recommendation comes from our editorial teams in London and San Francisco and remains completely separate to commercial decisions.
+We also use affiliate links to online retailers (where we may earn commission on click-throughs) but every single recommendation comes from our editorial teams in London and San Francisco, and remains completely separate to commercial decisions.

 We have also started to run a small number of sponsored features.
 These will publish quality information provided by wearable tech brands, written in the Wareable style and clearly marked with the tag 'Sponsored' and the brand logo.
 And we won't run an advertorial on a product or company unless we think it will interest our readers.